raghavsikaria/t-SNE-Visualization-on-NIFTY50/README.md

-# Applying t-SNE to NIFTY50 Stock Day snapshot and visualizing all iterations using Bokeh - JSCallBacks & User Interactivity
+# Applying t-SNE to NIFTY50 Stock Day snapshot and visualizing all iterations using Bokeh(Python) - JSCallBacks & User Interactivity

 TL;DR - This is what this article/mini-project attempts to achieve: